Netuitive/netuitive-event-handler/README.md

 Installation
 ------------
-* download from someplace to someplace useful
+* download from [our repo](http://repos.app.netuitive.com/cli-agent/index.html) and copy it to /bin/netuitive-event-handler
 * chmod 755 the thing
 * configure the /etc/netuitive/netuitive-event-handler.yaml